saradusenberry/saradusenberry.github.io/_posts/2015-09-07-FitnessFavorites.md

 ---
 layout: post
-title: Top Fitness Picks of The Moment
+title: Top Fitness Picks of the Moment
 img: Fitness.jpg
 excerpt: Anyone else *super* hype on fitness lately?!
 Lately, I have been on a huge fitness boost!
 style: |